Yandex Cloud

 yandex.cloud.mdb.clickhouse.v1.UserService.Update

-Where update_mask is the list of parameters to update as an array of paths[] strings.
+Where update_mask is the list of parameters to update as an array of strings (paths[]).

 Specify the required parameters to update individual categories of settings:

-• To update the list of databases available to the user, provide the updated list in the permissions parameter.
+• To edit the list of databases the user can access, provide the updated list in the permissions parameter.

 The list appears as an array of database_name parameters.
 Each parameter contains the name of a separate database.